kubernetes/enhancements/keps/sig-security/generating-vex-feed/README.md

 The workflow is:

 1. **k/k code scan** - \[Current situation\] The Prow job `ci-kubernetes-snyk-master` scans the `kubernetes/kubernetes` code base and fails if CVEs are detected against the code base.
-2. **Issues are open manually** - \[Current situation\] A maintainer manually opens an issue in kubernetes/kubernetes, which will be triaged and analyzed by the maintainers.
+2. **Issues are opened manually** - \[Current situation\] A community member opens an issue in kubernetes/kubernetes, which will be triaged and analyzed by the maintainers.
 3. **Bridge job creates the issue** - A periodic Prow job monitors `kubernetes/kubernetes` for issues labeled `vex-unaffected-feed`.
-For each labeled issue, the bridge binary creates a corresponding issue in `kubernetes/.vexflow` with:
+For each labeled issue, the bridge job creates a corresponding issue in `kubernetes/.vexflow` with:

    - Title: the CVE ID
    - Hidden metadata: [vexflow](https://github.com/carabiner-dev/vexflow)'s `VEXFLOW==DATA` JSON block (branch, CVE, component, status)
    - OPTIONAL - A slash command comment with the justification extracted from the original k/k issue
 4. **SIG Security team validates** - SIG Security team (as defined by the `OWNERS` file in `kubernetes/.vexflow`) interacts with the issues created by the Bridge job in `kubernetes/.vexflow` and verifies that the justification is accurate and comes from authorized maintainers and adds a slash command comment to the issue.

 5. **Slash command execution** - Only users listed in the `.vexflow` repo's `OWNERS` file (approvers) can issue commands.
+Updates to OWNERS file is allowed with 2/3 SIG Security Chair(s) Approval only.
 Vexflow parses the command and updates the issue status:

    - `/not_affected:component_not_present`
    - `/not_affected:vulnerable_code_not_present`